awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.

-1. In the navigation pane, choose **SMTP Settings**\.
+1. Choose **Account dashboard** in the left navigation pane\.

-1. In the content pane, choose **Create My SMTP Credentials**\.
+1. In the **Simple Mail Transfer Protocol \(SMTP\) settings** container, choose **Create SMTP Credentials** in the lower\-left corner \- the IAM console will open\.

-1. For **Create User for SMTP**, type a name for your SMTP user\.
+1. For **Create User for SMTP**, type a name for your SMTP user in the **IAM User Name** field\.
 Alternatively, you can use the default value that is provided in this field\.
-When you finish, choose **Create**\.
+When you finish, choose **Create** in the bottom\-right corner\.
-![\[Create User for SMTP\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/console_smtp_create_new_user.png)

-1. Choose **Show User SMTP Credentials**\.
-Your SMTP credentials are shown on the screen\.
-Download or copy these credentials and store them in a safe place, as you cannot view or save your credentials after you dismiss this dialog box\.
+1. Expand **Show User SMTP Security Credentials** \- your SMTP credentials are shown on the screen\.

+1. Download these credentials by choosing **Download Credentials** or copy them and store them in a safe place, because you can't view or save your credentials after you close this dialog box\.
-![\[Create User for SMTP\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/console_smtp_user_created.png)

 1. Choose **Close Window**\.

 You can view a list of existing SMTP credentials that you've created using this procedure by going to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 In the navigation pane, under **Access management**, choose **Users**\.
-Use the search bar to find all users that contain the text "ses\-smtp\-user"\.
+Use the search bar to find all users that you've assigned SMTP credentials\.

 You can also use the IAM console to delete existing SMTP users\.
 To learn more about deleting users, see [https://docs\.aws\.amazon\.com/IAM/latest/UserGuide/Managing IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html) in the *IAM Getting Started Guide*\.

-If you want to rotate your SMTP credentials, complete the procedure above to generate a new set of SMTP credentials\.
-Then, test the new credentials to ensure that they work as expected\.
-Finally, delete the IAM user associated with the old SMTP credentials in the IAM console\.
-For more information about deleting users in IAM, see [Managing users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting) in the *IAM User Guide*\.
+If you want to change your SMTP password, delete your existing SMTP user in the IAM console\.
+Then, to generate a new set of SMTP credentials, complete the previous procedures\.

 ## Obtaining Amazon SES SMTP credentials by converting existing AWS credentials<a name="smtp-credentials-convert"></a>